autokey/autokey/Home.md

-Welcome to the autokey-py3 wiki!
+Welcome to the Autokey wiki!